sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 1. Go to the "Provisioning" tab, and click "Edit"
    - Set "SCIM connector base URL" to `{yourSourcegraphUrl}/.api/scim/v2`
    - Set "Unique identifier field for users" to `userName`
-   - Check the first three items in `Supported provisioning actions`
+   - Check the first three items in `Supported provisioning actions`: "Import New Users and Profile Updates", "Push New Users", and "Push Profile Updates".
    - Set "Authentication mode" to "HTTP Header"
    - Under "HTTP Header", paste the same alphanumeric bearer token you used in your site config.
    - Click "Save".

-Note that you can also use our [SAML](auth/saml/okta) and [OpenID Connect](auth#openid-connect) integrations with Okta.
+> NOTE: You can also use our [SAML](auth/saml/okta) and [OpenID Connect](auth#openid-connect) integrations with Okta.

 ## Features and limitations